TwelfthDoctor1/TD1-TS4-Scriptology/ConfigHandler/README.md

 cheat_debug_pie_menu = False
 ```

-Obviously there is no way for all that to instantly become the config file, thats where code come in.
+Obviously there is no way for all that to instantly become the config file, thats where code comes in.

 ### Setting the Base Structure